laurencebradford/site-series/readme.md

 #### TO-DO: PRIORITY
 1. only signed in accounts being able to view posts > done, but janky

+... oh and i need to have admin access.

 2. invite only login access. -- how to do this!?

 3. ~~add stylus. ugly at first, it's OK.~~